-This weekend is designed only for Cubs and Webelos and ONE of the following: Parent or Adult Guardian.
+These weekends are designed only for Cubs and Webelos and ONE of the following: Parent, Grandparent, or Adult Guardian.
 Programming is age appropriate and includes: shooting sports, crafts, nature, games, Scout skills, hiking, and special activities.
-Our volunteer staff is the best in the nation and has developed a fun and exciting program for you.
-Meals provided: Saturday lunch, dinner and Sunday Breakfast.
-All Youth Protection Guidelines apply.
-Because of insurance and programming concerns, siblings (brothers/sisters) cannot attend.

 T-shirts are available for pre-order only on the registration site.
 If you pay for a t-shirt please be sure you note what size you need.